 - required human or technical resources,

 - the ability to reach the right group of candidates,

 - our previous experience in the company with recruitment for similar positions,

 This is why companies ask agencies so frequently at the beginning of their market analysis about their financial expectations as they need to plan the necessary recruitment budgets.

-- The service will be priced differently when the client orders only CVs from the database and conducts the whole process of assessing the candidate and coordinating the process by himself, without expecting a guarantee that the candidate will be suitable for the position.
+- A different quote fore the service will be when the client orders only CVs from the database and conducts the whole process of assessing the candidate and coordinating the process by himself, without expecting a guarantee that the candidate will be suitable for the position.

 - The pricing will look different when the client expects: